sigmf/sigmf-python/README.md

 # read multirecording archive using fromarchive
 sigmffiles = fromarchive("multi_recording_archive.sigmf")
+# length should be equal to the number of recordings in the archive
 print(len(sigmffiles))

 # read multirecording archive using fromfile
 sigmffiles = fromfile("multi_recording_archive.sigmf")
+# length should be equal to the number of recordings in the archive
 print(len(sigmffiles))

 # read multirecording archive using SigMFArchiveReader
 reader = SigMFArchiveReader("multi_recording_archive.sigmf")
-# length of reader and reader.sigmffiles should be the same
+# length of reader and reader.sigmffiles should be equal to the number of recordings in the archive
 print(len(reader))
 print(len(reader.sigmffiles))
 ```